Let’s get your baby started on the road to becoming a reader in school by talking, reading and singing with your baby.

 Goodnight books for bedtime.

-few words on the page.
+Only a few words on the page.

 Simple rhymes and predictable text.